Eisenhower Park: Trails & Scenic Views in San Antonio

 Blue and white signs at the trailheads give walkers/hikers an idea of terrain elevations.

-Trail signs throughout the park note which of the four terrain levels are ahead.
-They are helpful for everyone — those on foot or those in wheelchairs or pushing strollers — because it’s always nice to know what to expect.
+Trail signs throughout the park note which of the four terrain levels is ahead.
 The 4 levels are:

-Level 2: These trails are a bit more challenging with some slopes, but they have no handrails.
+2: A bit more challenging with some slopes, these trails have no handrails.

-Level 4: These are unimproved dirt trails and the most challenging.
+4: These are unimproved dirt trails, and the most challenging.
 They are not designed or suggested for those in wheelchairs.

 Hillview Natural Trail at Eisenhower Park